philips/kpr-server/README.md

 - A `repo` name like example.com/org/app where a number of tagged packages live.
 A repo name is in the DNS federated namespace e.g. example.com/org/app
 - A `repo tag` represnts a package release that resolves to a package `manifest` or `manifest list` by digest.
   - A `manifest` pointing to the package blob by digest.
 This is built and the digest is optionally signed by the developer.
   - A `manifest list` pointing to one or more manifests.
 This is generated and the digest is optionally signed by the developer.
-This indirection will allow for new versions of the package format or handling different formats like DAB.## gRPC + REST Gateway Play
+This indirection will allow for new versions of the package format or handling different formats like DAB.

 ## Trying it out